There are just under 9,000 qualified actuaries (FIA) worldwide. Take a look at the link below to find out more statistics about the profession.

 Strong communication skills are also required as, no matter which area an actuary works in, writing reports, summarising findings and presenting them to senior management are key tasks.
 It's having to draw upon both her mathematical and communication skills that Catherine Nance, Actuary and Director, Financial Advisory Services, PricewaterhouseCoopers, enjoys.

 Queen’s university is a leading academic and research driven university with an excellent record for high quality teaching.
 The School of Management regularly features in the top 10 Management departments in the UK.
-The full-time staff is made up of a balance of experienced Actuaries, Finance Professors and lecturers.
-The degree has been designed with the Institute of Actuaries providing advice at every stage.
+The full-time staff is made up of a balance of experienced actuaries, Finance Professors and lecturers.
+The degree has been designed with the Institute and Faculty of Actuaries providing advice at every stage.

-Queen’s requires students on the Actuarial Science and Risk Management program to have achieved: VCE/GCE A Level - AAA to include A grade in A Level mathematics plus an A at AS-Level, or Irish Leaving Certificate - AAB2B2B2B2 to include A grade in mathematics.
+Queen’s requires students on the Actuarial Science and Risk Management program to have achieved: VCE/GCE A Level - A*AA (A* in Mathematics) or AAA to include A grade in A Level mathematics plus an A at AS-Level.
 Candidates offering other qualifications should contact the Admissions Office for advice.

 Will I not have restricted my future choices too much?
 Whilst the BSc in Actuarial Science and Risk Management does seem very specialised you will be gaining many transferrable skills should you decide not to become an actuary at the end of you studies.